-Sterling Jewelers is the US division of Bermuda-based Signet, with more than 1,440 stores in all 50 states.
-Kay is ubiquitous with stores in all 50 US states, while Jared has stores in about 40.
-The jewelry company's 195 regional brand stores operate in 33 states.
+Sterling Jewelers operates stores in all 50 states.
+Kay is ubiquitous with stores in every state, while Jared has stores in about 40 of them.
+The jewelry company's 157 regional brand stores operate across 32 states.

 The company spent $246.6 million on advertising in fiscal 2015 (ended January), up 6% from the $233.6 million it spent in FY2014.

 Sterling Jewelers' annual sales have been rising over the past several years with mid to high-single digit same-store sales (between 4% and 5% per year since FY2013) and a rising store count, which has grown 14% since FY2011, from 1,317 stores to 1,504 stores in FY2015.

 The jewelers' sales jumped 9% to $3.7 billion during fiscal 2015 (ended January 31, 2015), with same-store sales rising 4.8%, compared to an increase of 5.2% in the previous annual comparison.
 The Kay- and Jared- brand stores each posted 9% sales growth on higher branded bridal product sales and higher transaction volumes, respectively, while regional brands suffered a 13% loss during the year with a smaller store count.
 E-commerce sales rose more than doubled year over year to $283.6 million.